Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <script type='text/javascript'>                    var divElement = document.getElementById('viz1479748194826');                    var vizElement = divElement.getElementsByTagName('object')[0];                    vizElement.style.width='354px';vizElement.style.height='629px';                    var scriptElement = document.createElement('script');                    scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);                </script>

 What further muddies the waters when diagnosing miners and getting the appropriate certification is the literal definition of silicosis within the compensation legislation.
-Spoor, who has been challenging this very definition, said that to be diagnosed with a compensable disease from silicosis a miner must have a lung function impediment of more than 10 percent.
+Spoor, who has been challenging this definition, said that to be diagnosed with a compensable disease a miner must have a lung function impediment of more than 10 percent.

 “What has been happening is that people are being recognized for suffering from lung disease from silicosis, but their claims are rejected,” said Spoor.
 “They are not certified to be suffering from compensational disease, because they haven't met the 10 percent threshold.”